 We’ve reviewed some of the more popular natural treatments that have been shown to help improve acne here:

-Since the early 1990s it has been proven that tea tree oil can be useful in the treatment of acne, particularly mild acne.
+Since the early 1990s some scientific studies have shown that tea tree oil can be useful in the treatment of acne, particularly mild acne.

 Recent studies have confirmed that 5% tea tree oil (as a gel) used daily can have effects comparable to the daily use of 5% benzoyl peroxide and may have fewer side effects.